 The proper operation of municipal government requires that public officials and employees be independent, impartial and responsible to the people; that government decisions and policy be made in the proper channels of the governmental structure; that public office not be used for personal gain; and that the public have confidence in the integrity of its government.
 In recognition of these goals, there is hereby established a procedure for disclosure by certain officials and employees of private financial or other interest in matters affecting the City.

-The Mayor or any other member of the Board of Aldermen who has a substantial personal or private interest, as defined by State law, in any bill shall disclose on the records of the Board of Aldermen the nature of his interest and shall disqualify himself from voting on matters relating to this interest.
+The Mayor or any other member of the Board of Alderpersons who has a substantial personal or private interest, as defined by State law, in any bill shall disclose on the records of the Board of Alderpersons the nature of his interest and shall disqualify himself from voting on matters relating to this interest.

-Each elected official, the Director of Public Works and the Chief Purchasing Officer shall disclose the following information by May 1 if any such transactions were engaged in during the previous calendar year:
+Each elected official, the Director of Public Works and the Chief Purchasing Officer shall disclose the following information by May 1 if any such transaction were engaged in during the previous calendar year:

 For such person, and all persons within the first degree of consanguinity of affinity of such person, the date and the identities of the parties to each transaction with a total value in excess of five hundred dollars ($500.00), if any, that such person had with the political subdivision, other than compensation received as an employee or payment of any tax, fee or penalty due to the political subdivision; and